 It’s important to remember that tenants and landlords have certain legal rights, regardless of what’s written in the tenancy agreement.

 Your duties as a landlord can vary, depending on where in the UK the property is.
-As a landlord you’re obliged to:
+You’re obliged to:

-As a landlord, you also have financial responsibilities.
-For example, you need to ensure tax obligations are met and paid, including income tax on your rental income.
-Always seek tax advice as tax rules can change, and will depend on individual circumstances.
+You must ensure your tax obligations are met, for example, paying income tax on your rental income.
+Always seek tax advice, as tax rules can change and depend on individual circumstances.

 Your property may be repossessed if you don’t keep up repayments on your mortgage.